whohurtyoudear/TBDUILIB/README.md

 ## Executor Compatibility

-The enhanced library has been fixed to work with various Roblox executors through the following improvements:
+The HoHo Edition has been improved to work with various Roblox executors through:

 1. Fallback implementation for GetSafeInsets method
 2. Mobile device detection that works across executors